The Cutting Edge

 Jason Voorhees | Friday the 13th

-When it comes to knife-wielding villans of the silver screen, few can match the body count of Jason Voorhees from The Friday the 13th Series.
+When it comes to knife-wielding villains on the big screen, few can compete with the sheer body count of Jason Voorhees from The Friday the 13th Series.

 Knife of Choice: Machete